McCLIM/McCLIM/Backends/beagle/README.txt

 -Duncan
 duncan@robotcat.demon.co.uk

+I've taken a look at the Beagle backend for the .9.2 release of McCLIM and added some of my own notes and edits to this file.

+-Tim
+moore@bricoworks.com

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 INSTALLATION

-The code has been written using OpenMCL Version (Beta: Darwin) 0.14.3 and up-to-date McCLIM sources (since both are available within the same CVS module, it should be safe to assume the back end will work with whatever McCLIM sources were checked out at the same time).
+The code has been tested using OpenMCL Version 1.0 and up-to-date McCLIM sources (since both are available within the same CVS module, it should be safe to assume the back end will work with whatever McCLIM sources were checked out at the same time).
 Hopefully newer versions of OpenMCL will be ok; unfortunately older versions will not work due to changes in the OpenMCL Cocoa Bridge.

 Compiling and running the back end currently is a straight-forward (if rather limiting [see note #2]) task: